massgravel/massgrave.dev/office-license-is-not-genuine.md

 ## Reasons

--   Office Click-to-Run builds (since February 2021) that are activated with KMS checks the existence of the KMS server name in the registry.
-If KMS server is not present, a banner is shown in Office programs notifying that "Office isn't licensed properly"
+-   Office Click-to-Run builds (since February 2021) that are activated with KMS check the existence of the KMS server name in the registry.
+If the KMS server is not present, a banner is shown in Office programs notifying that "Office isn't licensed properly"

--   In case of 32-bit Office installed on 64-bit Windows, Office checks the KMS server existence in corresponding WOW6432Node registry key as well.
+-   In the case of 32-bit Office installed on 64-bit Windows, Office checks the KMS server existence in the corresponding WOW6432Node registry key as well.

--   Apart from this, they also detect if registered KMS server is in their blacklist or not.
-As far as I know, they blacklisted below 3 addresses.
+-   Apart from this, they also detect if a registered KMS server is on their blacklist or not.
+As far as I know, the below 3 addresses are blacklisted.

     `km-s8.MSG-uides.com` `km-s9.MSG-uides.com` `0.0.0.0`(Remove hyphen)\
-    First two are public KMS servers and last one in simple words is neither a public or private IP.
+    The first two are public KMS servers and the last one in simple words is neither public nor private IP.

--   Please note that these checks are not performed by Office if proper installation of Volume version of Office is done with Perpetual2019 / 2021 VL channel.
+-   Please note that these checks are not performed by Office if the proper installation of the Volume version of Office is done with Perpetual2019 / 2021 VL channel.

 ------------------------------------------------------------------------

 ## Solutions:

 Please find below various ways you can avoid this banner.
-Simplest option for you is to just use a Office activation tool mentioned here.
+The simplest option for you is to just use an Office activation tool mentioned here.

 ------------------------------------------------------------------------